Connect with others who understand.

 • Certain cancers, such as Hodgkin lymphoma or renal cell carcinoma

 Amyloidosis is rare even for people who do have these inflammatory conditions.
 More than 19 out of 20 people who have one of these diseases will never develop AA amyloidosis.
-However, if you have a chronic infection or immune condition, it may help to keep an eye out for signs and symptoms of AA amyloidosis.
-The first indications of amyloidosis often include signs of kidney damage, such as swelling in the legs or ankles and high cholesterol levels.
+However, if you have a chronic infection or an immune condition, it may help to keep an eye out for signs and symptoms of AA amyloidosis.
+The first indications of amyloidosis often include signs of kidney damage, such as swelling in the legs or ankles (due to fluid retention) and high cholesterol levels.

 If you have an inflammatory disease and develop amyloidosis, it is important to properly manage both conditions.
 One of the best ways to treat AA amyloidosis is to manage the underlying disease.
 Reducing inflammation through medication, treating infections with antibiotics, or managing tumors through surgery can help lower levels of SAA proteins.